BitBagCommerce/BitBagBible/README.md

 # Coding bible

-*This project follows PSR-4 coding standards and those recommended by Sylius and Symfony projects in this order.
+*This project follows [PSR coding standards](https://www.php-fig.org/psr/) and those recommended by Sylius and Symfony projects in this order.
 It is extended based on the experience of the whole BitBag team for everybody's sake.*

 - [Code Style](#code-style)